Zonetail butterfly ray: Description

 Base of the tail; the small dorsal fin and black bands are evident.

-The zonetail butterfly ray has a broad, "depressed" body shape and Most of their characterizing shape is made up of a pair of wide pectoral fins (referred to as the disc).
-Their disc width is broader than their disc length.
-Their skin is smooth throughout, with the dorsal surface of the body being a uniformly brown color adorned with numerous small rounded white spots throughout.
+The zonetail butterfly ray has a broad, flattened ("depressed") body shape and a thin body profile.
+Most of their characteristic shape is formed by a pair of wide pectoral fins (referred to as the disc).
+Their disc width is greater than their disc length.
+Their skin is smooth throughout, with the dorsal surface of the body being a uniformly brown color adorned with numerous small, rounded white spots throughout.
 Their ventral surface is uniformly white.
-Zonetail butterfly rays have relatively small snouts and eyes, with their spiracles being placed slightly above the eye.
+Zonetail butterfly rays have relatively small snouts and eyes, with their spiracles positioned slightly above the eyes.

-In contrast to other gymnurids, the zonetail butterfly ray lacks tentacles on the inner posterior lining of their spiracles.
-The zonetail can be further distinguished from other butterfly ray species by their slim, whip-like, and relatively long tails (2/3 snout-vent length).
-The tail typically has around 6-10 black bands with alternating white bands along the length, as well as the presence of a small dorsal fin attached to the base of the tail.
-They have been observed to present with singular dark spots between each black tail band.
-The caudal sting of the species is typically underdeveloped and also presents with a small dorsal fin at its base.
+In contrast to other gymnurids, the zonetail butterfly ray lacks tentacles on the inner posterior lining of its spiracles.
+The species can be further distinguished from other butterfly rays by its slim, whip-like, and relatively long tail (approximately 2/3 of the snout-vent length).
+The tail typically has six to ten black bands with alternating white bands along the length, as well as a small dorsal fin attached to the base of the tail.
+They have been observed to present with single dark spots between each black tail band.
+The caudal sting of the species is typically underdeveloped and also has a small dorsal fin at its base.

-Some studies suggest the presence of sexual dimorphism within G. zonura, with the average disc width of adult males being 477 mm and the disc width of adult females reaching up to 1060 mm in recorded specimen, although Studies using morphological and mitochondrial DNA analyses indicate the zonetail butterfly ray shares particularly close relation to the longtail butterfly ray (G. poecilura), which can also be found distributed across the Indo-Pacific, thus being sympatric.
+Some studies suggest the presence of sexual dimorphism within G. zonura, with the average disc width of adult males being 477 mm and the disc width of adult females reaching up to 1060 mm in recorded specimens, although Studies using morphological and mitochondrial DNA analyses indicate that the zonetail butterfly ray shares particularly close relationship with the longtail butterfly ray (G. poecilura), which can also be found across the Indo-Pacific, thus being sympatric.

 Distribution and habitat

 The zonetail butterfly ray has been found to co-occur (sympatry) with other members of Gymnuridae –such as the longtail butterfly ray – along the Malaysian coastline.
-They typically inhabit shallow coastal areas of warm temperate and tropical conditions, usually at depths of around 37 m.
-These rays are typically bottom-dwelling, but are able to use their broad pectoral fins to traverse through the open seas.
-They are distributed throughout the Indo-Pacific region, having been observed near Brunei Darussalam, Cambodia, China, India, Indonesia (off the coasts of Java, Bali, Kalimantan, and Sumatera), Malaysia, Myanmar, the Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam.
+They typically inhabit shallow coastal areas in warm temperate and tropical conditions, usually at depths of around 37 m.
+These rays are typically bottom-dwelling, but they are able to use their broad pectoral fins to traverse through open waters.
+They are distributed throughout the Indo-Pacific region, and have been observed near Brunei Darussalam, Cambodia, China, India, Indonesia (off the coasts of Java, Bali, Kalimantan, and Sumatera), Malaysia, Myanmar, the Philippines, Singapore, Sri Lanka, Taiwan, Thailand, and Vietnam.